-The Directors holding office as at 31 December 2019 are listed on page 1.
+The Directors holding office as at 31 December 2020 are listed on page 1.
 Certain Directors are entitled to a fee as remuneration for their services to the Company at a rate to be determined from time to time by the Directors.
 The aggregate amount of Directors' remuneration in any one financial year shall not exceed €50,000 unless otherwise notified to Shareholders in advance.
 The Directors may also be paid all travelling, hotel and other expenses properly incurred by them in attending and returning from meetings of the Directors or any other meetings in connection with the business of the Company.

-Directors fees charged to the Company during the period and outstanding at the period end date are disclosed in the Statement of Comprehensive Income and Statement of Financial Position, respectively.
+Directors fees charged to the Company during the period are disclosed in the Statement of Comprehensive Income.